NVIDIA/NeMo-Framework-Launcher/README.md

 ### 2.9.
 NeVA

-Originating from [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main/llava) (Large Language and Vision Assistant), NeVA stands as a pioneering innovation in the NeMo Multimodal landscape.
-This model synergizes language-centric large models (such as NVGPT or Llama2) with a vision encoder, leveraging the power of machine-generated multimodal language-image instruction-following data.
-Where traditional language models focus exclusively on textual processing, NeVA ambitiously pursues an integrated approach to visual and linguistic comprehension.
+Originating from [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main/llava) (Large Language and Vision Assistant), NeVA is a groundbreaking addition to the NeMo Multimodal ecosystem.
+This model seamlessly integrates language-centric large models (like NVGPT or Llama2) with a vision encoder, harnessing the capabilities of machine-generated multimodal language-image instruction-following data.
+Building on the foundation set by LLaVA, NeVA enhances its training using the NeMo LLM framework.
+As a result, we can take advantage of features like model parallelism, activation checkpointing, AMP O2, Flash Attention, and more.
+While traditional language models have been primarily focused on textual processing, NeVA boldly adopts a holistic approach, bridging visual and linguistic comprehension.

 ### 2.10.
 DreamFusion
 <img src="img/dreamfusion_model_overview.png"/>